carlos8f/node-conflation/README.md

   mode, the object part of the triples will be aggregated.
 In object mode, the subject part of the triples will be aggregated.

+### Returns

-Returns: object containing `add` and `remove` keys. `add` will be an array of new triples aggregated from the input, with either the subject or object portion being an array (depending on the perspective). `remove` will be an array of numeric indexes of the input array, of items which are redundant in light of the new aggregated triples.
+- object containing `add` and `remove` keys.
+- `add` will be an array of new triples aggregated from the input, with either the subject or object portion being an array (depending on the perspective).
+- `remove` will be an array of numeric indexes of the input array, of items which are redundant in light of the new aggregated triples.
 Duplicate items in the input will also appear in the `remove` array.
+- each element in `add` will have a hidden property called `_replaces` (array), corresponding to the set of indexes in the input that the new triple supercedes.

 ## Example